CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (a) Amusement rides and attractions where restoration of electrical power could create a hazard shall be provided with a magnetic disconnect switch.

-(d) Electrical wiring and equipment located outdoors shall be of such quality and so constructed or protected that exposure to weather will not interfere with its normal operation.
+(d) Electrical wiring and equipment located outdoors shall be of a quality and constructed or protected that exposure to weather will not interfere with its normal operation.

-(e) Electrical transformer stations shall be properly enclosed and proper warning signs shall be posted.
+(e) Electrical transformer stations must be properly enclosed and proper warning signs shall be posted.

-(f) Outlets of more than 120 volts shall be clearly marked to show their voltage.
+(f) Outlets of more than 120 volts must be clearly marked to show their voltage.

-(g) Services shall be installed in conformance with Article 230 of the National Electrical Code (NFPA70-1984) and as subsequently amended.
+(g) Services shall be installed in conformance with Article 525 of the National Electrical Code.

 § 139.74.
 Temporary wiring.

-(a) Feeders shall be provided with overcurrent protection in accordance with the load imposed and conductor size as specified in Article 240 of the National Electrical Code (NFPA70-1984) and as subsequently amended.
+(a) Feeders must be provided with overcurrent protection in accordance with the load imposed and conductor size as specified in Article 240 of the National Electrical Code.

-(b) Branch circuits shall originate in an approved power outlet or panelboard.
+(b) Branch circuits must originate in an approved power outlet or panelboard.
 Conductors shall be permitted within multiconductors.
 Conductors shall be protected by overcurrent devices at their rated capacity.

-(c) Receptacles shall be of the grounding type.
-Unless installed in a complete metallic raceway, branch circuits shall contain a separate equipment grounding conductor and all receptacles shall be electrically connected to the grounding conductor.
+(c) Receptacles must be of the grounding type.
+Unless installed in a complete metallic raceway, branch circuits must contain a separate equipment grounding conductor and all receptacles must be electrically connected to the grounding conductor.

 (d) Bare conductors or earth returns may not be used for the wiring of a temporary circuit.